dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

     unordered set of triples.
 However, a Gravsearch query returns an ordered list of resources, which can be ordered by the values of specified properties.
-  - `BIND`: The value assigned must be a Knora data IRI.
+  - `BIND`: The value assigned must be a Knora resource IRI.

 #### Resources